Madurai: Transport

-Madurai International Airport, first used by the Royal Air Force in World War II in 1942., is located 12 kilometers from the city.
+Madurai International Airport, first used by the Royal Air Force in World War II in 1942, is located 12 kilometres from the city.
 The airport was declared a customs airport in 2012 allowing limited number of international flights.
 It offers domestic flights to some cities in India and international services to Colombo, Dubai and for Singapore on a daily basis started by Air India Express since February 2018.
 The carriers operating from the airport are Air India, Air India Express, SpiceJet, IndiGo and SriLankan Airlines.
 The airport handled 842,300 passengers between April 2015 and March 2016.

 Education

 The American College, started in 1881, is the oldest college in the city.

 Madurai has been an academic centre of learning for Tamil culture, literature, art, music and dance for centuries.
 All three assemblies of the Tamil language, the Tamil Sangam (about the 3rd century BCE to the 3rd century CE), were said to have been held at Madurai.
 Tamil poets of different epochs participated in these assemblies, and their compositions are referred to as Sangam literature.
 During the third Tamil sangam, the comparative merit of the poets was decided by letting the works float in the lotus tank of the temple.
 It was believed that a divine force would cause the work of superior merit to float on the surface, while the inferior ones would sink.